How to pack for Iceland

 Weather in Iceland in winter can definitely be cold, but with the right gear, you’ll easily stay comfortable.
 Just like in summer, the Gulf Stream helps keep winter weather conditions mild.
 You can expect a mix of sunshine, windy days, blustery storms and snowfall.

 Closer to the winter solstice, the nights get longer.
-This makes Iceland an amazing place to witness the Northern Lights.
+This makes Iceland a good place to witness the Northern Lights.
 They’re a natural phenomenon, so it’s not guaranteed you’ll see them, but if you bring a few extra items you’ll be ready to look for them:

 Packing for city breaks